MKesenheimer/rdp-com/README.md

 in different colors on the powershell console.
 The script grabs the screen content, detects the colors and converts them back into binary data.

+The scripts have very few dependencies.
+On the remote system only a working powershell console is required.
+No fancy packages have to be installed.

+However, the bit rate is not that good.
+A 5kB text file is transmitted in 45 seconds which results in about 90 Bytes per seconds.

 ## Prerequisites
 To met the tool's dependencies on the host computer, the following command can be issued:
 ```